Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Discussion

-The oscillation frequency, and thus the rate of change in temperature, carries another subtle effect.
-For slow waves, the effect of a single transition from maximum to minimum temperature is similar to simulated annealing \citep{Kirckpatrick1983}.
+The oscillation frequency, and thus the rate of temperature change, carries another subtle effect.
+For slow waves, the effect of a single transition from maximum to minimum temperature is similar to simulated annealing \cite{Kirckpatrick1983}.
 As the network effectively has more time to relax towards its corresponding thermodynamic equilibrium, it will, at least statistically, tend towards the global minimum energy state.
-On the other hand, faster oscillations are more akin to tempered transitions \citep{neal1996sampling,salakhutdinov2009learning}, where low-temperature states are more diverse.
-Indeed, the extreme scenario of quenching (extremely rapid cooling) could be implemented by switches between synchronized cortical up and down states \citep{destexhe2009self,haider2006neocortical,shu2003turning}.
+On the other hand, faster oscillations are more akin to tempered transitions \cite{neal1996sampling,salakhutdinov2009learning}.
+Indeed, the extreme scenario of quenching (extremely rapid cooling) could be implemented by switches between synchronized cortical up and down states \cite{destexhe2009self,haider2006neocortical,shu2003turning}.
 Thus, different oscillatory phenomena in the brain can shift the focus from finding a small set of maximum probability modes to finding a larger range of relevant modes.
 Similarly, the oscillation amplitude can also control the effective breadth of the exploration space, with larger maximum rates promoting larger jumps between more dissimilar network states.

 The benefits of cortical oscillations also extend to other facets of Bayesian inference.
 For example, when the state distribution is constrained by partial observations, such as in our cue disambiguation task, tempering helps explore the conditional distribution and find multiple ways to solve this pattern completion problem.
-Similarly, this can help with finding multiple solutions to a given problem, such as assigning multiple categories to particular input patterns.
+Similarly, this can help find multiple solutions to a given problem, such as assigning multiple categories to particular input patterns.
 Importantly, this also highlights the potential benefits of background oscillations during learning (see also \cite{capone2019sleep}), where exploration plays an essential role.